Alex Grimes

 The quality is not so good as they were taken with a miniature 35mm film camera.

 Photo of Family and dog inspecting TrinuiTrinui at low tide moorings at Wells harbour.
-Here are Alex, my great uncle Frank, Roy, Frank's wife Jean, and their dog making an inspection.
+Here are Alex, my great uncle Frank, Roy, Frank's wife Nora, and their dog making an inspection.

-Photo of Family inspection of TrinuiThis shot has Alex, Roy, great uncle Frank, EDP's photographer and Jean.
+Photo of Family inspection of TrinuiThis shot has Alex, Roy, great uncle Frank, EDP's photographer and Nora.
 Dog's gone swimming!

 Photo of Launching jolly boat for visitorAlex and Roy launching jolly boat in Wells Harbour to take someone across to the Trinui.
 It wasn't me, although I did get across eventually and slept overnight on board; quite an adventure for a sixteen year old.